mcdemarco/the-new-kitchen-cookbook/bread/rye.md

 ## Directions

+### Free-Form

-If making a free-form loaf, follow the Healthy Bread directions, but note that the dough is very sticky and airy so won't actually form a gluten cloak.
+Follow the Healthy Bread directions, but note that the dough is very sticky and airy so won't actually form a gluten cloak, will stick to whatever you cover it with, and may spread if you fall asleep while it's rising.
+Fortunately, you can just fold it in half again and pop it in the oven if it's gotten too wide.

+### Loaf Pan

-If making in a loaf pan or square pan: mix the ingredients in the order listed, let rise 2 hours as usual, then:
+Mix the ingredients in the order listed and let rise 2 hours as usual.
+Refrigerate until needed.

 1. Line the bottom with parchment paper.
-Insert dough.
+2. Dust dough with white flour, form into a ball, and put in pan.
-2. Let rise about 90 minutes.
+2. Let rise about 90 minutes, preferably covered with something that won't touch it; it's sticky.
 3. Preheat oven to 375° with the usual steam pan.
-4. Insert pan and 1 c hot water.
+4. Insert loaf and 1 c hot water.
 5. Bake for 30 minutes.
-6. Remove, remove from pan, remove parchment paper.
+6. Remove from oven, remove from pan, remove parchment paper.
+Caution: hot!
-7. Increase heat to 425° and bake the loaf on the rack another 10 minutes.
+7. Increase heat to 425° and bake the loaf on your oven rack another 10 minutes.

+Times approximate.